Ahiime/beNeon/README.md

 ## Admin Setup

 After activating the plugin, navigate to **BeNeon** in your WordPress admin menu.
-Here you can define available fonts, colors and size options for the configurator.
+Here you can define available fonts, colors, sizes and other options like backboard shapes, scenes and extra features.
 These settings are used on the front‑end when rendering the shortcode.